Starfish-develop/Starfish/README.md

 Then decide on a sampler that will change just this region.

+Open questions:

+* How many times should we add lines?
+Do you ever delete lines?
+* How do you find the next-highest pixel not already covered by a region?

 * keep bumping down the cutoff limit until we have reached 3 * sigma of the Matern kernel, or something.